flaviostutz/ruller-dsl-feature-flag/README.md

 }
 ```

+## Runtime parameters

+* The same as http://github.com/flaviostutz/ruller.
+Check documentation for details

 ## Feature selection language

 * The language is a JSON file with some semantics regarding to feature attributes and condition attributes organized in a tree, so that attributes and conditions from a parent are inherited by its children